 Today’s drones are used for rapidly mapping large areas over long distances, producing valuable aerial heat maps and thermal images.
-The advancing drone software provides real-time, actionable, data that can be used for rapid decision making, streamlining the entire construction process.
+The advancing drone software provides real-time, actionable data thatcan be used for rapid decision making, further streamlining the entire construction process.

-Personal safety and equipment loss continues to be the biggest areas of liability in construction.
-Drones can be increasingly used to reach heights and do jobs in place of human workers to prevent injury.
-Between $300 million and $1 billion in construction equipment is stolen each year.
-As on-site security tools, drones can be leveraged to reduce labor costs and minimize the risk of theft.
-That keeps projects on schedule and moving faster too.
+Personal safety and equipment loss continues to be the biggest liabilities in construction.
+Drones can perform jobs in place of human workers to prevent injury, such as jobs requiring scaling supertall structures.
+As on-site security tools, drones can be leveraged to reduce labor costs and minimize the risk of theft, keeping projects on schedule and minimizing hiccups.

-More advanced future uses include monitoring equipment use and incorporating AI to organize moving construction equipment.
+More advanced future uses include monitoring equipment depreciation and incorporating AI to organize moving construction equipment.

 Augmented Reality (AR)

-The augmented reality is expected to be worth $90 billion by next year as it continues to provide new applications.
-On the client front, AR means efficient project staging and making pre-construction projects tangible for buyers and tenants.
+The global AR market is expected to be valued at more than $1.2 trillion by the end of the decade, up from about $37 billion in 2019.
+On the client front, AR means efficient project-staging, and making pre-construction projects tangible for buyers and tenants.

-For the builders and developers, AR facilitates the use of wearable technology as well as 360-degree video to enable:
+For builders and developers, AR facilitates the use of wearable technology and 360-degree video to enable:

 - 3D visualization of future projects on their surrounding environment